-However, in a long-term experiment done on mice using 12 different mineral oils for skin, it was shown that napthenic compounds can also induce tumors in the long run and - depending on the way in which the mineral oil is refined - the paraffin portion may as well42.
+However, in a long-term experiment done on mice using 12 different mineral oils for skin, it was shown that napthenic compounds may also induce tumors in the long run and - depending on the way in which the mineral oil is refined - the paraffin portion may as well42.

 Furthermore, in workers handling even refined mineral oils, there is a high incidence of pneumonia due to inhaling mineral oil molecules in the air.

 When taken internally as a laxative, mineral oil coats the lining of the intestine and helps soften stools, yet it also prevents nutritional absorption, particularly of vitamins.
-Long-term ingestion of mineral oil will cause nutrient deficiencies43.
+Long-term ingestion of mineral oil may cause nutrient deficiencies43.

 Due to the dubious nature of petroleum compounds, we do not recommend using mineral oil for skin or for taking it internally.